Qazeer/InfoSec-Notes/DFIR/Windows/Filesystem_history.md

 ###### Mft2Csv

-The `Mft2Csv` tool can parse, decode and log information from the MFT to a CSV file.
+file.
 It supports getting the `$MFT` from a variety of sources and notably:
+The `Mft2Csv` tool can parse, decode and log information from the MFT to a CSV
   - a raw/dd image of disk or partition
   - an extracted `$MFT` file
   - a live host

+Note that `Mft2Csv` can only output in one format at a time.

 ```
 # Get machine time zone